 Dive into the world of FRISK FRUGT: the source of the sharpest, most maverick and shapeshifting pop energy emerging from contemporary sound channels.
 Hungry for special shows all over Europe as of NOW … this is an act who can mutate into a whole host of performance spheres.

 His imagination is boundless and his music follows.
-Live, whether it’s skeletal folk with toy parrots, minimalist church organ recitals (as seen at By: Larm 2011 where he was nominated for the Scandinavian equivalent of the Mercury Music Prize), free jazz firestorms or with his dynamic, polyrhythmic band (who triumphantly rocked Roskilde 2011), he stretches and tweaks his open source music into thrilling new shapes, always with a sense of wonder and spontaneous relish.
+Live, whether it’s skeletal folk with toy parrots, minimalist church organ recitals, free jazz firestorms or with his free formed adventures with his dynamic, twelve piece ensemble, he stretches and tweaks his open source music into thrilling new shapes, always with a sense of wonder and spontaneous relish.
 Frisk Frugt’s musical atlas spirals off the page: part of Danish music & art collective Yoyooyoy, he also makes plants sing.

 “He seems to have an entire festival line-up chopped and mixed into his two astonishing sets … It’s quite startling being suddenly exposed to such an imaginative talent … unselfconsciously genre-defying, gimmick free, and hugely enjoyable music”